 Acts of Kindness: We’re Built For It

 Stop reading for a moment and think about the last time you did something kind for someone– was it today?
 Yesterday?
 Two weeks ago?
 We all live busy lives.
 Everyone’s got a crammed schedule, and we’ve got enough happening to go throughout our day without having to think often of others.
 But when we do go out of our way to perform random acts of kindness for other people, it feels like an enormous personal victory.
 Kindness makes us feel good and look good, and for most people, that’s enough of a reason to be kind.

 Take another moment to think about the last time someone did something kind for you.
-If it’s been a while since someone’s treated you with kindness, remember that others think the same thing about us.
+If it’s been a while since someone’s treated you with kindness or selflessness, remember that others think the same thing about us.
 Expecting to receive some encouragement or kindness from others only stretches so far before we have to check our own habits.

 2. Kindness With A Smile

 It’s as easy as that.
 Everyone needs to smile more, and if you’re not the “smiling type”, you should re-evaluate a few things.
 Smiling is cool (it’s actually good for your mental health, too), and we can do it anywhere.
 We interact with strangers everywhere we go; the DMV, movie theatres, restaurants… the list is endless.
 Next time we’re buying groceries at Lidl, let’s smile at the cashier and ask how they’re doing.
 They’re tired (just like us) and have a million other things going on, too.
 Treating them like a friend will make their day.